SiddhaDhok/iot-fall-detection-wearable/README.md

 6. Upload the sketch to the ESP32
 7. Open the Blynk dashboard to view live status, and confirm Telegram alerts arrive on an unacknowledged fall

-## Building the permanent version

-The prototype was validated on a breadboard, then moved to a soldered perfboard build for durability and a wearable form factor:

-1. All fall-detection thresholds were tuned using real breadboard test data before transferring to the permanent build
-2. Components were soldered onto a general-purpose perfboard, sized to fit the ESP32 and shared I2C junctions for the MPU6050 and OLED
-3. The assembled board was mounted inside a project enclosure, with cutouts for the OLED window, cancel button, buzzer opening, and USB power cable

 ## Future improvements

 Several extensions were explored during development but deferred due to the project timeline:

+**Permanent soldered build** — moving the current breadboard prototype onto a soldered perfboard assembly, housed in a wearable enclosure with cutouts for the OLED window, cancel button, buzzer opening, and USB power cable, for a durable, wearable form factor
-- **Reduced size and compactness** — the current build is sized around a full ESP32 DevKit (with its USB port and onboard regulator), making the enclosure noticeably bulkier than a typical wearable.
-A future revision could use a bare ESP32-WROOM module with an external USB-to-serial programmer, or a smaller ESP32-C3/S3 mini board, to shrink the overall footprint closer to a true pendant or wristband size
+- **Reduced size and compactness** — the current build is sized around a full ESP32 DevKit (with its USB port and onboard regulator), making the prototype noticeably bulkier than a typical wearable.
+A future revision could use a bare ESP32-WROOM module with an external USB-to-serial programmer, or a smaller ESP32-C3/S3 mini board, to shrink the overall footprint closer to a true pendant
 - **Heart rate sensing (MAX30102)** — fusing motion data with heart rate to improve faint detection specifically, since a faint often lacks the sharp motion signature of a fall
 - **Custom patient dashboard website** — a dedicated web interface (beyond the Blynk dashboard) showing patient name, age, location, and medical history alongside live device status, with proper multi-patient support backed by a real database
 - **GSM-based emergency calling** — using a SIM800L module to place an actual phone call to a family member or neighbour if an alert isn't acknowledged, as a fallback channel that doesn't depend on internet connectivity
-- **Internal rechargeable battery** — replacing the USB power bank with an integrated LiPo battery, charging circuit, and boost converter for a fully self-contained wearable
+- **Internal rechargeable battery** — Using an integrated LiPo battery, charging circuit, and boost converter for a fully self-contained wearable
 - **Orientation-based false positive filtering** — using gyroscope/orientation data to distinguish a genuine fall (change in body orientation) from vigorous movement like jumping, which can otherwise trigger a false alarm under the current motion-only detection logic
 - **TinyML-based fall classification** - Training a small neural network on the accelerometer data to classify fall vs. non-fall, instead of the current threshold-based state machine.